MindRove/NaviFlame/README.md

 ### Key Configuration Variables:
 - Paths:
     - data_path: Path to save recorded gesture data.
-    - feature_extractor_path: Path to the pretrained feature extractor model.
+    - feature_extractor_path: Path to the pretrained feature extractor AI model.
     - svm_model_path: Path to save the trained SVM model.
     - mlp_model_path: Path to save the trained MLP model.
     - scaler_path: Path to save the scaler used in feature scaling.